Dricus du Plessis: Extreme Fighting Championship

-KSW
+Konfrontacja Sztuk Walki

-In 2018, Du Plessis was slated to face KSW Welterweight Champion Roberto Soldić for the KSW Welterweight Championship at KSW 43: Soldić vs. Du Plessis on April 14.
-In an upset, Du Plessis dethroned Soldic via TKO, after dropping him with a left hook.
-The two would later rematch at KSW 45: De Fries vs. Bedorf in the fall of that year, with Du Plessis being defeated via third-round knockout.
+In 2018, du Plessis was slated to challenge Roberto Soldić for the KSW Welterweight Championship at KSW 43: Soldić vs. Du Plessis on 14 April.
+In an upset, du Plessis dethroned Soldic via TKO, after dropping him with a left hook.
+The two would later rematch at KSW 45: De Fries vs. Bedorf in October of that year, with du Plessis losing via third-round knockout.

-Du Plessis fought again for KSW at KSW 50 against Brazilian-German fighter Joilton Santos, winning via TKO.
+Du Plessis fought again for KSW at KSW 50 against Joilton Santos, winning via TKO.

 Return to EFC

-After Brendan Lesar upset veteran Garreth McLellan for the EFC Interim Middleweight Championship at EFC Africa 80, Du Plessis was next set to face Lesar for the title at EFC Africa 83.
+After Brendan Lesar upset veteran Garreth McLellan for the EFC Interim Middleweight Championship at EFC Africa 80, du Plessis was next set to face Lesar for the title at EFC Africa 83.
 Du Plessis won via first-round guillotine choke submission.

 Ultimate Fighting Championship

 Du Plessis made his promotional debut against Markus Perez on 11 October 2020 at UFC Fight Night 179.
 He won the fight via knockout in round one.

-Du Plessis was scheduled to face Trevin Giles on March 20, 2021 at UFC on ESPN 21.
+Du Plessis was scheduled to face Trevin Giles on 20 March 2021 at UFC on ESPN 21.
 However, du Plessis pulled out due to visa issues which restricted his travel and was replaced by Roman Dolidze.
-The bout with Giles was rescheduled for July 10, 2021 on UFC 264.
+The bout with Giles was rescheduled for 10 July 2021 on UFC 264.
 Du Plessis won the fight via knockout in round two.
 This win earned him the Performance of the Night award.

-Du Plessis was scheduled to face Chris Curtis on April 9, 2022 at UFC 273.
+Du Plessis was scheduled to face Chris Curtis on 9 April 2022 at UFC 273.
 However, Curtis withdrew due to a wrist injury and was replaced by Anthony Hernandez.
-However, the bouts were yet again shuffled after Nassourdine Imavov withdrew due to visa issues, with Du Plessis now facing Kevin Gastelum.
+The bouts were yet again shuffled after Nassourdine Imavov withdrew due to visa issues, with du Plessis now facing Kelvin Gastelum.
 However, Gastelum withdrew a week before the event due to an undisclosed injury and his bout with du Plessis was cancelled.

-Du Plessis then faced Brad Tavares at UFC 276 on July 2, 2022.
+Du Plessis then faced Brad Tavares at UFC 276 on 2 July 2022.
 He won the fight via unanimous decision.

-Du Plessis faced Darren Till at UFC 282 on December 10, 2022.
+Du Plessis faced Darren Till at UFC 282 on 10 December 2022.
 He won the fight via submission in round three.
-This fight earned him the Fight of the Night award.
+This fight earned him his first Fight of the Night award.

-Du Plessis faced Derek Brunson on March 4, 2023, at UFC 285.
+Du Plessis faced Derek Brunson on 4 March 2023, at UFC 285.
 He won the fight via technical knockout due to a corner stoppage at 4:59 of the second round.

+Du Plessis faced former UFC Middleweight champion Robert Whittaker in a title eliminator fight on 8 July 2023, at UFC 290.
+He won the fight via technical knockout in the second round.
+This win earned him the Performance of the Night award and the number one contender spot in the middleweight division.

+Following his defeat of Whittaker, it was expected that du Plessis would face Israel Adesanya for the UFC Middleweight Championship at UFC 293.
+However, du Plessis decided not to fight due to a leg injury, and was replaced by Sean Strickland.